SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

                     type: text
                     text: 'Provide content and/or trigger warnings whenever possible.
 Allow others to name their triggers when they arise and determine how to move forward without causing additional harm or dismissing the incident.'
           -
-            type: list_item
+            type: listItem
             content:
               -
                 type: paragraph
                 content:
                   -
                     type: text
-                    text: 'Be mindful of your language.
+                    text: "Be mindful of your language.
 While we are all learning and you may not be aware of certain phrases that others may find offensive, be receptive to being informed by attendees, reflect when addressed, and adjust accordingly.
-This includes honoring people''s pronouns and names and avoiding ableist language.'
+This includes honoring people's pronouns and names and avoiding ableist language."
           -
-            type: list_item
+            type: listItem
             content:
               -
                 type: paragraph